saidfreeds13/Modeling-social-spaces-based-on-street-network-morphology/README.md

-# Former industrial neighborhoods of St. Petersburg: modeling social spaces based on street-network morphology.
+# Former industrial neighborhoods of St. Petersburg: assessing relationship between street-network morphology and social organization of space.
 # The part of the *"Life to Streets"* project.
 *Developed by Bereiya Said, 2nd year master student of IDU ITMO*
 ## Introduction ##